 We do not make available to the consumer either a reseed_required_flag

-or a prediction_resistance_request.
+or a prediction_resistance_request

 This is by design to prevent a clash with the Fortuna accumulation system.